Zandor300/GeneralToolsFramework/Example/Pods/Connectivity/README.md

 - [x] Detect when connected to a router that has no Internet access.
 - [x] Be notified of changes in Internet connectivity.
 - [x] Polling connectivity checks may be performed where a constant network connection is required (optional).

+## What's new in Connectivity 3.0.0?

+Connectivity 3.0.0 brings support for Swift 5.0.
+The previous version supporting Swift 4.2 is version 2.2.1.

 ## What's new in Connectivity 2.0.0?